TheCrypticMusic/CSV2JSON/README.md

 # CSV2JSON
-Allows the user to convert a CSV file to JSON
+Allows the user to convert a CSV file to JSON.
+This is made with NO BUILT-IN libraries.